Support our sponsor: Number 1 Soccer Camps

 NOTE: The Tournament reserves the right to consolidate age groups if necessary.
 We will have at least 1 level of competition for each division.
 Gold, Red, White, Blue, etc. If we consolidate groups into an 11v11 age group we will allow teams in this age group to move to the other age group.

 ROSTERS: The following maximum roster size limits include guest players.
 Team rosters will be limited to 22 players for teams playing the 11v11 format but dress only 18.
-Team rosters will be limited to 16 players for teams playing the 9v9 & 13 players for teams playing 7v7 format.
+Team rosters will be limited to 18 players for teams playing the 9v9 & 14 players for teams playing 7v7 format.
 The Roster submitted at Tournament Registration will be the official Roster for the Tournament and will be frozen and may not be altered.
-A player may only play for one team. *"Trapped players" will be permitted to play as long as the player is on the team's original roster.
-Trapped players will NOT be permitted to play as a guest player on a team.
+A player may only play for one team.

 GUEST PLAYERS: Four (4) guest players for teams playing 7v7 or 9v9 format and five (5) guest players for teams playing 11v11 format, including u12 teams that are playing 11v11, will be allowed per team.
 Guest player Rosters (yours or ours) should be validated by your state association/country federation (if required by your association).
 Prior to the start of each game the referee shall check that each player has a current Federation player pass and coaches pass (if required by your association).